F-Dumoulin/tools-service-dompp/README.md

 ### The `Processor` and `ProcessorManager`

-The `Processor` class represents the workers who take in requests, runs the Koalati tools on the requested URL, validates the results and passes them along to be sent to Koalati's users.
+The `Processor` class represents the workers who take in requests, translates the request's XML into Javascript tests and executes them. **⚠️ Result formatting and dispatching not implemented yet.**

 Each `Processor` manages a Puppeteer [Page](https://pptr.dev/#?product=Puppeteer&version=v5.5.0&show=api-class-page), which is launched automatically when a processor instance is created.

 Its `processNextRequest()` method is where the magic happens.
 In it, the `Processor`:
 - fetches the next request to process from the `Queue`;
 - loads its target page using the BrowserManager's `loadUrlWithRetries()` utility method;
-- creates an instance of the desired tool;
+- translates Blockly XML exported tests into a Blockly Workspace;
-- runs the tool, providing it with all of the necessary data;
+- generates Javascript code from that Workspace;
-- validates the tool's results;
+- runs the generated tests;
-- runs the tool's cleanup mehod;
+- **:warning: cleanup and result validation not implemented yet;**
 - marks the request as completed;
 - submits the request's results (or error) to Koalati's users via the `Notify`'s `requestSuccess()` or `requestError()` & `developerError()` methods.